OxIonics/ionics_fits/README.md

 the original model and modify away.
 If you're struggling to do what you want, it's probably a bug in the library so report it.

-The package provides a number of tools in [`models.utils`](../master/ionics_fits/models/utils.py) to help with this.
+`ionics_fits` provides a number of tools in [`models.utils`](../master/ionics_fits/models/utils.py) to make it easier to extend models.
 For example, say you want to fit some frequency-domain Rabi oscillation data.
 However, the model works in angular units, but your tooling needs linear units.
 No problem!
 Simply use the `rescale_model_x` tool:

 ```python
 detuning_model = fits.models.utils.rescale_model_x(fits.models.RabiFlopFreq, 2 * np.pi)